thaume/thaume.github.io/_posts/2013-12-12-es6-modules-and-emberjs-a-taste-of-the-future-part-2.md

 ];
 {% endhighlight %}

 Here we created an object model that will give the data to the route.
-We've been able to import this model in the application route thanks to the <code class="language-javascript"><span class="token tag">export default Mailbox</span></code>.
+We've been able to import this model in the application route thanks to the <code class="language-javascript">export default Mailbox</code>.
 I didn't wanted to display the FIXTURES but you'll find them in the repo I gave you at the beginning of the article.

 ## Templates
-<strong>application.hbs:</strong> The first template that will be rendered is application.hbs, on the root URL <code class="language-markup"><span class="token tag">/</span></code> .
+<strong>application.hbs:</strong> The first template that will be rendered is application.hbs, on the root URL <code class="language-markup">/</code> .
 Ember will automatically link the template to the route based on names, and application.hbs + index.hbs come as the "default frame" when you kickstart an application :

 {% highlight HTML %}
 <div class="url">URL: {{ "{{target.url" }}}}</div>